 In numerous articles we have stressed the importance in building and maintaining relationships with your local media outs.
-Today we will look at how you can show reporters you respect them and, in turn, help to get local media love with you and your mobile food business.
+Today we will look at how you can show reporters you respect them and, in turn, help to get local media love for you and your mobile food business.

 Here are 10 steps to get local media love:

-Invite Them To Eat Your Food
+Invite The Media To Eat Your Food